yukilite/tp/docs/UserGuide.md

 #### 4.2.4 Edit an existing Appointment

 The program allows you to make changes to an existing Appointment record by its index in the list.
-The command contains:
-1. the `edita` keyword
-2. `\index` followed by the index number of the Appointment in the list.
-3. `\date` followed by the date of the appointment
-4. `\time` followed by the time of the appointment Note that users do not need to include any single field that needs to be modified in the command.
-Illustration will be later shown in the command's format and usage

 Format: `edita \index [appointmentNumber] \date [date] \time [time]`

+* `edita` keyword
+* `\index` followed by the index number of the Appointment in the list.
+* `\date` followed by the date of the appointment
+* `\time` followed by the time of the appointment

+>
+>**Notice:**
+> Note that users do not need to include any single field that needs to be modified in the command.
+Illustration will be displayed in the command's format and usage.

 #### Example List
 <img src ="images/edita_before.PNG" width = "400">